 Nearby, guest chefs host pop-up dinners at the multipurpose art space INKED.
 Nemanja urges anyone lucky enough to be in town during one of its unique dining events to make a reservation.
 For foodie gifts to take home, visit Mirzam Chocolate Makers, Alserkal Avenue’s chocolate factory.
 The company commissions local artists to create wrappers for bars, making them perfect souvenirs.
 “These are my favourite presents to give to my Belgian and Swiss friends,” laughs Nemanja.

 Dubai’s diversity is something that Nemanja likes about the city.
-More than 200 nationalities and different religions live together in the United Arab Emirates.
+People from more than 200 nationalities and many different religions live together in the United Arab Emirates (UAE).
 The president, His Highness Sheikh Khalifa bin Zayed, declared 2019 the UAE’s Year of Tolerance, and Pope Francis made history when he visited in February, performing mass for 180,000 Catholics.
 The message was clear: the UAE promotes peace and stands against religious intolerance.
-Nemanja explains that “it is so motivating to be in a country with initiatives for interfaith dialogue.”
-As the city becomes more well known for its tolerance, the fashion brand owner expresses that it has helped him recommend Dubai as a place to visit.
+Nemanja says that “it is so motivating to be in a country with initiatives for interfaith dialogue.”
+As the city becomes more well-known for its tolerance, the fashion brand owner expresses that it has helped him recommend Dubai as a place to visit.
 “Dubai has a lot to offer, so stay tuned.”

 Connect with like-minded people on our premium trips curated by local insiders and with care for the world

 Since you are here, we would like to share our vision for the future of travel - and the direction Culture Trip is moving in.